Welcome to Sprowston Heritage

 In 1982, a sports field was opened at Barkers Lane and in 1988, Council Offices formed.

-Sprowston Parish Councillors debated whether the Parish of Sprowston should become a Town and so in October 2011 they voted with one accord to become a Town, (Town denotes an urban area with a name, boundaries, local government, shopping and business areas, plus being larger than a village.A Town could have a Mayor and Deputy Mayor, but this was deemed non-essential so the roles of Chairman and Vice-Chairman continue.
+Sprowston Parish Councillors debated whether the Parish of Sprowston should become a Town and so in October 2011 they voted with one accord to become a Town, (Town denotes an urban area with a name, boundaries, local government, shopping and business areas, plus being larger than a village.A Town may have a Mayor and Deputy Mayor instead of a Chairman and Vice-Chairman.
+Between 15th May 2019 and 17th May 2022 Sprowston Town Council had a Town Mayor.
+On 18th May 2022, following the Annual Town Council Meeting, the role of Chairman of the Council was reinstated by a new incumbent.